-Maximum Inflation Pressure:

-The maximum air pressure to

-which a cold tire can be inflated.
+Maximum Inflation Pressure: The maximum air pressure to which a cold tire can be inflated.

-The maximum air pressure is molded onto the sidewall
+which a cold tire can be inflate.
+The maximum air pressure is molded onto the sidewall.

 Maximum Load Rating: The load rating for a tire at the maximum permissible inflation pressure for that tire.